Uptown Funk: Reception

 Joe Lynch of Billboard praised the video, finding it to be as "ebullient" as the song, calling Ronson and Mars "impossibly cool".
 Rap-Up praised the dance moves performed by Mars and The Hooligans.
 Tom Breihan of Stereogum said, "I had no idea [Mars] had "ersatz Morris Day" in his arsenal."
 Ryan Reed from Rolling Stone called the video "goofy".
 The clip made the cut on several lists of best music videos of the year.
 Lyndsey Parker, also writing in Rolling Stone felt Ronson and Mars complement Morris Day and The Time's "funky-fresh-to-death tradition well", ranking it number six on the list of 20 videos.
 On its list of the 20 Best Music Videos of 2014 compiled by Paste, Dacey Orr ranked the video at number 11 saying it "has all of the fun and embellishment and color and choreography to be a real classic".
 On the Stereogum 40 Best Music Videos of 2014, Breihan placed it at number 25.
 He wrote, "imagine a world in which circa-1986 Jonathan Demme had directed a movie about Morris Day & The Time".
 Harriet Gibsone writing for The Guardian found the video has "super-slick, Jackson-like group choreography, glossy production and retro styling".
 On the Stereogum 20 Best Music Videos of 2010s, Breihan placed the music video at number four.

 The video received multiple awards and nominations.
 In 2015, it was nominated for British Video of the Year at the BRIT Awards.
 At the 2015 MTV Video Music Awards, it received nominations for Video of the Year, Best Pop Video, Best Collaboration and Best Direction and an award for Best Male Video.
 In the same year, the UK Music Video Awards awarded it Best Pop Video-UK and it was nominated for Best Male Video at the 2015 MTV Video Music Awards Japan.
 It received an award for Video of the Year and a nomination for Best Dance Performance at the 2015 Soul Train Music Awards.
-The video has over 4.7 billion views on YouTube as of October 2022, making it the eighth most viewed YouTube video of all time.
+The video has over 5.4 billion views on YouTube as of February 2025, making it the ninth most viewed YouTube video of all time.